 itemWidth properties which can be used to explicitly define the size of the items.
 Note that these properties do not always work depending on the layout type currently used, as well as on the platform (Android or iOS).

-ListViewLinearLayout is done the following way in XML:
+ListViewLinearLayout is done by declaring the

 dynamicItemSizeproperty which, when set to